1. Overview of Gunsens

 8. Testing Installed Gun Detectors

-In Test mode, the Detectors operate normally but alerts are only visible to users designated as Testers, preventing unintended live notifications.
+In Test mode, the Gun Detectors operate normally but alerts are only visible to users designated as Testers, preventing unintended live notifications.

 To start testing: